Skip to main content

 Frequently Asked Questions

-Geocore is a action adventure game.
+Geocore is a action adventure game with horror theme.

 Geocore is available on PC, Mac OS, Virtual Reality, Windows and others.